Victor Vargas: Career

 In 1992 he sold a small bank he founded and owned.
 He used those funds a year later, in 1993, to buy Banco Occidental de Descuento, based in the oil-rich state of Zulia.
 Many of his clients are oil investors.
 Another form of revenue comes from purchasing sovereign debt bonds and re-selling them for profit to investors.
-As of 2015, it was the 14th largest private bank in Venezuela.
-He serves as its Vice-President.
+As of 2015, it was the 4th largest private bank in Venezuela.
+He was its president.

 Economic alliances

+In 2017 Under Vargas's presidency, BOD reached an agreement with American Express to expand its point-of-sale network, providing over 45,000 new commercial outlets for American Express cardholders in Venezuela.

 In 2014, Vargas and BOD partnered with American Express to provide a new credit product for microentrepreneurs.
 Microentrepreneurs provide for 15 percent of the Venezuelan economy.

 Vargas and BOD’s goal was to expand the American Express card to 300,000 cardholders with access to 46,000 businesses by 2013.
 The card would offer a 4-year rotating term financing option.

-National financial leadership
+National and International financial leadership

+In 2006 Vargas was the president of the Latin American Federation of Banks (FELABAN) in 2006, occupying the maximum representative role for the banking sector in Latin America.

 In 2010, overall profitability on bank assets in Venezuela fell to 9.7 percent from 20.5 percent in 2009.
 Venezuelan bankers were concerned that the Venezuelan Central Bank had not changed commission tariffs in over five years.
-Vargas served as the leader of the National Bank Board and led discussions with the Superintendencia de Bancos.
+Vargas was the leader of the National Bank Board and led discussions with the Superintendencia de Bancos.
 Vargas proposed that the Central Bank create new requirements for giving loans to strategic sectors as opposed to the then-current law requiring compulsory loan portfolios.